Sweeping new vaccine mandates for 100 million Americans

-WASHINGTON (AP) — President Joe Biden on Thursday is announcing sweeping new federal vaccine requirements affecting as many as 100 million Americans in an all-out effort to increase COVID-19 vaccinations and curb the surging delta variant that is killing thousands each week and jeopardizing the nation’s economic recovery.
+WASHINGTON (AP) — In his most forceful pandemic actions and words, President Joe Biden on Thursday announced sweeping new federal vaccine requirements affecting as many as 100 million Americans in an all-out effort to increase COVID-19 vaccinations and curb the surging delta variant.

+Speaking at the White House, Biden emotionally laid into the roughly 80 million eligible Americans who are not yet vaccinated, despite months of availability and incentives.

+“We’ve been patient, but our patience is wearing thin.
+And your refusal has cost all of us," he said, all but biting off his words.
+The unvaccinated minority “can cause a lot of damage, and they are.”

 The expansive rules mandate that all employers with more than 100 workers require them to be vaccinated or test for the virus weekly, affecting about 80 million Americans.
 And the roughly 17 million workers at health facilities that receive federal Medicare or Medicaid also will have to be fully vaccinated.